Joseph C. Kunz, Jr.

 • build moral agency and self-government,

-• teach wealth and work without the guru nonsense,
+• teach wealth and work without the guru nonsense, and

-Then come back for the next one when you’re ready.
+Use this page as a guide: pick a series, read it in order, then come back for the next one when you’re ready.

 A strong mind is built the same way a strong life is built: piece by piece—on purpose.